Skip to product information

 A compact waterproof field kit bag with carry strap, designed for outdoor adventures, beach days and wild swims.

-Heavy rainfall, agricultural runoff, warmer temperatures and environmental conditions can all impact water quality within a short period of time.
+Heavy rainfall, agricultural runoff, warmer temperatures and changing environmental conditions can all affect rivers, lakes and coastal waters in a short space of time.

 Collect a small water sample from the area you plan to swim, paddle or explore.